KKasbarian/30Days30Sites/Tourist-Attraction/README.md

 I wanted to implement a Clean and Modern Design for this Site.

-Navigation and a Map for the building will be planned Soon!
+Planning to add a Navigation and a Map for the building Soon!